akleinvm/billdotcom-sdk-v3/README.md

 # billdotcom-sdk-v3

-TypeScript SDK for the Bill.com V3 API.
+TypeScript SDK for the Bill.com V3 API with full type safety and developer guidance.

+## Features

+- **Full TypeScript support** with accurate type definitions
+- **Auto-complete friendly** - exported constants for all enum values
+- **Type-safe filters and sorts** - know exactly which fields are filterable/sortable
+- **JSDoc documentation** on all fields
+- **Zero client-side validation** - trust the server for validation, keep the SDK lightweight

 ## Installation